sdsouto/sql-data-warehouse-project/README.md

 # sql-data-warehouse-project
 Building a data warehouse with SQL Server.
-Includes: ETL processes, data modeling, analytics using medallion architecture.
+Includes: ETL processes, data modeling, and analytics using medallion architecture.